 - Provide paid training even tickets to conferences

 - Provide slight bumps in retirement bonuses for performance

 These should lead you to whether the person is a good fit or not.
 After this, the real work begins.

 How to Actually Retain Top Talent

-Once the interviews are over, offer is accepted, employees starts, that’s when the real work begins.
+Once the interviews are over, the offer is accepted, the employee starts, that’s when the real work begins.
 Nothing leaves a sour taste in a new employee’s mouth then thinking their job will look one way and its the opposite.
 If they thought they’d have more time with one of the partners and they don’t, that’s a bigger problem than you think.